Meriem4d/4d-for-ios/docs/Actions-DefineFirstAction.md

 ### STEP 3.
 Create a "modifyStatus" Method

-Once your database method has been edited, you have to create a **modifyStatus** Method that will make the job :
+Once your database method is edited, you need to create a **modifyStatus** Method that will do the job:

 ```4d
 C_OBJECT($0)